JinYeeNg/RubikCubeOnFpga/system/readme.md

-The operation of the system is still being influenced by the lightning condition.
-It may work the best under warm white lighting.
+The operation of the system is still being influenced by the lighting condition.
+It works the best under warm white lighting.
 Some further adjustment to the __knn.py__ in the OpenMV directory may be needed to make it more robust towards lighting condition.

 # Initialisation